 The Xbox Wireless Headset is just okay for commute and travel.
 These headphones aren't really designed for this purpose, as they can't fold into a more compact size, and they lack a carrying case.
 They also don't block out almost any of the rumble from bus or plane engines, and they struggle to reduce mid-range sound like ambient chatter.
 On the upside, they have a long-lasting battery performance and are comfortable to wear for a few hours at a time.

 The Xbox Wireless Headset is okay for sports and fitness.
 These headphones aren't really designed for this purpose as they don't have a very breathable or portable design.
 While they shouldn't move around on your head if you're sitting down, they can fall off with moderate physical activity.
 They also don't have an IP rating for water resistance, although we don't currently test for this.

 The Xbox Wireless Headset isn't bad for office use.
 These well-built headphones have a comfortable fit and deliver over 19 hours of continuous playback time.
-However, they won't block out ambient chatter around you, they aren't the most breathable, so they could make your ears warm when worn for long periods, and they don't support multi-device pairing.
+However, they won't block out ambient chatter around you, and they aren't the most breathable, so they could make your ears warm when worn for long periods.